-The blockbuster sequel is one of a large number of upcoming Marvel movies, but is not expected to incorporate Venom into the wider Marvel Cinematic Universe.
+Actor and visual effects expert Andy Serkis is behind the camera – his third film as a director – for this blockbuster sequel, one of a large number of upcoming Marvel movies, but is not expected to incorporate Venom into the wider Marvel Cinematic Universe.

 Find out all there is to know about the Venom sequel below.